-Prerequisite: Completion of Industrial Technology 261, 262, 361, 362 or Industrial Technology 260 and 360, with grades of "C" or bester.
-Metallurgy II or concurrent enrollment recommended (required for degree certificate programs).
-Lecture 1 hour; laboratory 5 hours.
+Prerequisite: Completion of Industrial Technology 261, 262, 361, and 362 with grades of "C" or better.

-Gives the student the depth of training for AWS-L. A. City Certification in art welding of structural steel.
+Gives the student the depth of training for AWS-L.

+A. City Certification in art welding of structural steel.
 Provides related study for a broad understanding of the welding processes as well as pertinent codes.
 Acquaints the student with automatic and semi-automatic welding processes.